artmetla/DejaView/docs/quickstart/traceconv.md

 ## Opening in the legacy systrace UI

-If you just want to open a Perfetto trace with the legacy (Catapult) trace viewer, you can just navigate to [ui.perfetto.dev](https://ui.perfetto.dev), and use the _"Open with legacy UI"_ link.
+If you just want to open a DejaView trace with the legacy (Catapult) trace viewer, you can just navigate to [ui.perfetto.dev](https://ui.perfetto.dev), and use the _"Open with legacy UI"_ link.
 This runs `traceconv` within the browser using WebAssembly and passes the converted trace seamlessly to